Munda languages: Juang

 Juang exhibits nominative-accusative alignment with unmarked subject/agents and marked objects or patients.

 In Juang, a pro-drop language, verbs can index both two core arguments in a transitive predicate, but not frequently.
 If the arguments are not omitted, referent indexation is largely optional.
 Juang has a fairly complex tense–aspect–mood system, which is often divided into two sets: I for transitive verbs and II for intransitive verbs.
 The verb "be" is usually omitted in the present tense and with a predicate adjective in sentences.

 There are two types of negation markers.
 Pronominal negation markers are specific for person/number of subject or object arguments.
 General negation markers such as -jena make up for the lack of a first-person singular negative.
 Negatives are ambifixative but usually precede the verb stem.
 There are double negations: combinations of two negatives.
 The negated verb may reduplicate itself.

 Noun incorporation is fossilised in lexical compounds and words like body parts being combined with the verb "wash".
 Note that the head precedes the incorporated object, as opposed to the head-final position in normal clauses.

 Gtaʔ-Remo-Gutob

+The southernmost Gtaʔ and Remo-Gutob subgroups of South Munda exhibit significant morphological convergence towards Dravidian languages.
+Auxiliary verb constructions are heavily employed.
+Doubly-inflected auxiliary verb constructions are common in Gutob and Gorum, which reflects Dravidian influence.
+Gtaʔ-Remo-Gutob apparently have either altogether lost or not developed object indexation.
+Thus, they can only employ the dependent-marking strategy in differential argument marking.
+Examples of each languages: